Divyaraj015-dot/git-documentation/README.md

 ## ⬆️ Pushing and Pulling ##
-1. Push to remote main branch and track it.
+1. Push to main branch with tracking.

 ```bash
 git push -u origin main